 Thirdly and finally, if you want to go one step further and become an influencer yourself, you can make your voice heard on the issues that matter to God and to you.
 Patrick Regan, founder and CEO of youth work charity XLP argues that social transformation is possible because God is working restoration and redemption in communities.
 But it also requires us to put our feet on the ground.

-Proverbs exhorts us to give voice to the voiceless, Paul implores to help those in need (Ephesians 4:28), and to act because of the hope that we have in Jesus (Romans 8:18-30).
+In his letters to the early church, Paul implored them to help those in need (Ephesians 4:28), and to act because of the hope they had in Jesus (Romans 8:18-30).
+The same call applies to us today.

 So how can you be a voice for the voiceless?